Mirrors (Justin Timberlake song): Composition and lyrical interpretation

-"Mirrors" is a mid-tempo progressive soul and R&B ballad with an approximate length of eight minutes and five seconds.
-It is composed in the key of E♭ major, set in common time and has a moderately slow groove of 77 beats per minute.
+"Mirrors" is a mid-tempo pop, progressive pop, progressive soul and R&B ballad with an approximate length of eight minutes and five seconds.
+Sheet music for the song is in the key of E♭ major, set in common time with a tempo of 72 beats per minute.
 Timberlake's vocals span from the low note of E♭3 to the high note of C5.
 The original mix has an instrumentation of emo power ballad guitar strobes, hand-claps, orchestral flares, electro blips and chipmunk synth chirps accompanied with "vocoder-squawk backing vocals", and the orchestra has a noticeable much-lower volume than the percussion and electric guitars.

 Brad Stern of MTV Buzzworthy wrote that it is hugely catchy and contains melodies that have arena-size.
 Pastes Lauren Martin described it as "Coldplay-does-R&B", while according to Raible, "Mirrors" is a sad answer to Natalie Imbruglia's 1997 single "Torn".
 Mikael Wood of Los Angeles Times described it as a cross between Timberlake's 2002 single "Cry Me a River" and "November Rain" by Guns N' Roses.

 HitFix's Melinda Newman wrote that the melody features layer upon layer of the singer's vocals stacked upon each other.
 Dolan described Timberlake's singing on the song as "replete with laidback soulfulness, mountain-climbing croon, and falsetto butter."
 Jason Lipshutz of Billboard stated that aside from the presence of Timbaland's "fantastically cluttered production", the difference between "Mirrors" and "Cry Me a River" is clear: "10 years ago, Timberlake was broken, and now he is whole."
 The conclusion can be seen in the opening lyrics:

 Aren't you somethin' to admire?